Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

   - Improve animations and transitions.
   - Ensure smooth navigation between screens.
   - Add accessibility features like screen reader support

-    #### **Expectations:**
+#### Expectations:

 **By the end of this sprint:**

   * Players should see a battle summary with ai generated text after defeating boss
   * Backend should generate unique item descriptions based on boss the user beat
   * Players should be able select which item after a boss fight to keep and turn into card
   * Animations should be smooth.
   * Users should see unique visual effects applied during battle
   * Users should be able to buy the game before being granted access

 ---

-### 🚀 **Next Steps After Sprint 3:**
+### **Next Steps After Sprint 4:**
 Once Sprint 3 is completed, the game should be **fully playable** with AI-driven battles, deck-building, and monetization features.
 Given extra time, we could focus on:

 * **Bug Fixing & Optimization**